Master How to Boil Potatoes perfectly-start with cold water, use waxy spuds, salt the water, and store extras for quick, versatile meals.

 Instructions

-- Put the whole, unpeeled potatoes in a pot large enough to hold no more than 2 layers of potatoes.
+- Cover with Water in Pan.
+Put the whole, unpeeled potatoes in a pot large enough to hold no more than 2 layers of potatoes.
 Cover them with at least 1 inch of cold water and add the salt.3 Pounds Small Golden Potatoes, 1 Tablespoon Fine Sea Salt, Cold Water

-- Bring the potatoes to a boil over high heat.
+- Simmer.
+Bring the potatoes to a boil in the salted water over high heat.
 Reduce heat to a simmer and cook the potatoes until they are tender, but not soft.
 A toothpick, fork, or knife will easily pierce a potato when it is cooked.
 PRO-TIP: If the peel of the potato is wrinkled or split, the potato is overcooked.

 Notes